shotgunsoftware/sg-jira-bridge/README.md

 and made available in Boards.

 ## Shotgun setup
+- A "Jira Sync Url" File/Link field must be added to Projects, and the url set to 'http://<server host>/<settings name>/sg2jira'.
+- A "Jira Id" string field must be added to Shotgun Projects.
+Only Entities under a Project with a value set will be synced.
-The "Jira Type" and "Jira Id" custom string fields need to be added to Entities in Shotgun.
+- "Jira Type" and "Jira Id" custom string fields need to be added to Shotgun Entities meant to be synced.

 ## Running the setup locally for testing